 However, many puppy owners have reported being overwhelmed by this challenge and finding it difficult.
 Let’s have a look at all the basic factors that every dog owner should know and how to potty train a puppy properly.

 What you need to know about your puppy

-While house training a puppy is per se a challenge, there are factors that influence which is the best potty training strategy for them.
+While house-train-a-puppy-german-shepherd-this-works/”>house training a puppy is per se a challenge, there are factors that influence which is the best potty training strategy for them.
 These are often overlooked by first time owners that tend to use a not-so-structured training process and fail to see satisfying results.

 While he or she might be only a few weeks old, there are personality traits of the breed of your dog that you might want to consider when starting to potty train your puppy.
 Some breeds will need more supervision and practice than others and they might just be easier to train.